jdriscoll/JCDHTTPConnection/readme.markdown

 ### Example Project

-The repository includes an example Xcode project that fetches URLS and displays the response.
+The repository includes an example Xcode project that fetches URLs and displays the response.